Important Note: Applications are ONLY accepted through the official Request for Applications (RFA) posting on eVA. Create an account today.

 Funding Availability and Reimbursement Structure

-- Employers may be reimbursed for up to 80% of eligible training costs
+- Employers may be reimbursed for up to 80% of eligible training costs.
+Reimbursement will be disbursed incrementally based on achievement of the following performance milestones:

 Allowable Costs (Examples)